General Student FAQ

 Incompletes can only be granted under the circumstances where, owing to an illness or emergency, you cannot complete your final assignment.
 The extension period is normally no more than 10 days in length.
 NOTE: An Incomplete grade cannot be awarded if you still need to complete significant portions of classroom work that predate the end of the semester.

 How will I receive information from my instructors and advisors?
-How will I be notified of important events including registration and field issues at the school?
+How will I be notified of important events including registration and practicum issues at the school?

 The school’s primary — and official! — mode of communication with you is via yourColumbia e-mail account.
-We strongly recommend that you check your Columbia e-maildaily so that you won’t miss key announcements about such things as registration, advising, field education, upcoming events, class assignment updates, scholarship opportunities, job announcements, job fairs, graduation, and much more.
+We strongly recommend that you check your Columbia e-maildaily so that you won’t miss key announcements about such things as registration, advising, Practicum Learning, upcoming events, class assignment updates, scholarship opportunities, job announcements, job fairs, graduation, and much more.

 What if I prefer to have messages sent to my personal email?

 It is easy to forward your Columbia e-mail to another account, such as Gmail, if that is your preference.
 To set up this feature, go to UNI mail forwarding.
 You can also set up your Columbia account on software such as Apple Mail, Outlook or Thunderbird.
 To do so, go to CUIT’s configuration instructions.
 If you have a smartphone (e.g., Blackberry, I-Phone or Android), you can add your Columbia e-mail as a secondary account.
 Please contact your cell phone provider for configuration instructions.

 What are the dates for Winter Break and Spring Break?
 And how do I find out when practicum starts and when courses start?

 You may review all school holidays, as well as start and end dates for classes and practicum, on the Academic Calendar.